-To be honest, I'm not sure why Jesus said that.
+Why did Jesus say that?
 Why would it add further burden to the disciples if His Father's house didn't have many rooms?

 If G. Campbell Morgan is right, and the Father's House refers to the whole created universe, then Jesus is saying, "Look, Peter, don't be upset because I said I'm leaving.
 I'm just going to another room.
 My Father's House has many rooms, and if that weren't so, I would have told you.
 In fact, the reason I'm leaving this room, and going to another room, is to prepare things for you, so you can live with My Father forever."